sighupio/add-on-registry/katalog/harbor/MAINTENANCE.md

 #### General notes

 - we prefer to generate secrets and configmaps using Kustomize generators
-- we delete all labels from the upstream-generated manifests and set them with Kustomize
+- we delete all labels from the upstream-generated manifests and set them with Kustomize, with the exception of some CustomResource ( es.
+ServiceMonitor ) or fields ( volumeClaimTemplates )
 - we rewrite all images and tags using Kustomize, pointing to our registry - remember to pull new images!

 #### Config maps